mgsosna/mattsosna.com/_posts/data_engineering/2023-02-04-SQL-Riddles.md

 | 0.99 |
 {:.mbtablestyle}

 What happened?
-There were three purchases made on Feb 15: transaction IDs 1, 2, and 3.
+There were three purchases made on Feb 15: IDs 1, 2, and 3.
 The sum should therefore be \$26.97.
 Instead, only the first purchase was counted.

 ### Hint
 If you change the filter to `2023-02-16`, no rows are returned.

 ### Answer
 The `dt` column is a timestamp that includes both date and time.
 Our `WHERE` filter only specifies the date.
 Rather than rejecting this query, Postgres automatically reformats the date string to `2023-02-15 00:00:00`.
-This matches only the first transaction in the table.
-We're therefore taking only the sum of one row.
+This matches only the first transaction in the table, so we're therefore taking only the sum of one row.

 If we wanted to select all rows corresponding to Feb 15, we should first cast the timestamp to date.